Choosing an Electrologist in Halifax

-- electrologists who provide personal consultations to fully explain the electrolysis procedure in relation to individuals’ hair problems
+- Electrologists who provide personal assessments to fully explain the electrolysis procedure in relation to individuals’ hair problems

-- electrologists who are following approved sterilization methods and use pre-sterilized disposable needles
+- Electrologists who are following approved sterilization methods and use sterilized disposable needles

 Guidelines for Choosing a Professionally Trained Electrologist

 - The electrologist should have all educational certificates displayed.
-An electrolysis certificate is not a guarantee of quality because training schools are not standardized or evenly assessed.
+An electrolysis certificate is not a guarantee of quality because training schools are not standardized or evenly assessed in Canada.
 However, it does indicate that they have been trained.

 - They should be able to answer all your questions about electrolysis with confidence.